DA: Meighan Cordie may have fallen out of car and died while mother was driving drunk

 According to the DA, at around 10:20 p.m.
 Cordie and Weathers left the wedding after Cordie’s daughter became fussy.

 Weathers commented to Cordie about that being the reason she didn’t want to drive.
-The two began arguing while on their way to the car and continued into the car.
+The two began arguing while on their way to the car and continued into the car, the DA said.

 Weathers said they drove a short distance before the argument became physical and Cordie exited the car.
-Weathers was able to coax Cordie back into car and into the back seat.
+Weathers was able to coax Cordie back into car and into the back seat, according to the DA.

 Cordie then exited a second time.
-Weathers looked around for her and was unable to find her because it was dark and there were not street lights.
+Weathers looked around for her and was unable to find her because it was dark and there were no street lights, according to investigators.

 The next day Weathers returned to the area to search for Cordie.
 When she was unable to find her daughter, she filed a missing person’s report.